agsb/jelly/documents/CircuitLayout.md

 ### Toggle Page

-The circuit for toggle pages uses one 74HC74, dual D-Flip-Flop, for toggle lines _page_ and _move_.
-The line _page_ is connect to A10 into U3, and line _move_ define the direction, forward and backwards of tape movement ;
+The circuit for toggle modes uses one 74HC74, dual D-Flip-Flop, for toggle lines _mode_ and _move_.
+The line _mode_ is connect to A10 into U3, and line _move_ define the direction, forward and backwards of tape movement.

-The opcodes and microcode stored into U1 and U2 could be mapped into 4 pages using address A9-A10.
-Only two pages, common and loop, are used.
+The opcodes and microcode stored into U1 and U2 could be mapped into pages using address A9-A10.
+Only two modes, common and loop, are used.

-The pages are selected by two d-flip-flops configured like toggle switchs, as line A9 and A10.
-The clock for each switch is controled by the Loop Logic Circuit;
+The clock line for each switch is controled by the Loop Logic Circuit;

 ### Logic tables